SROI analysis for the Consortium COOB in Tuscany

 To calculate the SROI index of the Consortium, the Social Economy Unit developed a specific framework for measuring the social impact that could be easily employed for the different realities of the Consortium.
 This framework has been elaborated to respect and enhance the specificities of each cooperative.

-During the stakeholder engagement process, the Social Economy Unit used the results of the process initiated by the university spin-off Labcom which conducted an analysis of the psychological profile of the outcomes of job placements.
-Subsequently, cooperatives and disadvantaged workers were asked to answer a questionnaire to measure the effects and investigate the actual attribution of work activities.
+The SROI methodology for measuring companies social performance is based on the identification of an organisation’s activities through the application of an input-output-impact model and the extensive involvement of key stakeholders.
+During the stakeholder engagement process, the Social Economy Unit employed the results of the process initiated by the university spin-off Labcom, which conducted an analysis of the psychological profile of work placement outcomes.
+Subsequently, co-operatives and disadvantaged workers were asked to answer a questionnaire to measure the effects and investigate the actual allocation of work activities.
+Based on these assessments, the net social value generated by each cooperative was calculated, as well as the value of the individual SROI indices for the year 2019.

 Read more on our Social Economy Unit